 College Advising Corps advisers will report to the Program Director and to an on-site facilitator in each of the schools they serve.
 Advisers will be expected to live within the service area and to involve themselves in the surrounding communities.

-Adviser training will begin in late June/early July 2021 and run for approximately 4 weeks, with Advisers living on Davidson's campus (if campus is open for summer programs) and provided room and board during this time.
-If health guidance does not allow campus living during training, it will be conducted remotely.
-Additionally, Advisers will be paid during the training period.
-Advisers will enter their respective schools full-time in early- to mid-August of 2021.
-Appointments are for one year, with an option for a second year, if mutually agreed upon by the program staff and the adviser and assuming funding is available for the positions.
+Virtual Adviser training will begin on July 1, 2021, and run through July 30, 2020.
+Advisers will be paid during the training period.
+Advisers will enter their respective schools full-time in early- to mid-August of 2021, depending on the high school calendar start date.
+Appointments are for one year, with an option for a second year, if mutually agreed upon by the program staff and the adviser, and assuming funding is available for the positions.
 In addition to the living stipend of $28,056 (consistent with AmeriCorps guidance), Advisers qualify for a $6,345 Education Award for each year of service with and 1,700 hours served during the school year.

 College Advising Corps advisers will be expected to tailor programs and activities to meet the specific needs of their assigned schools and perform the primary functions below:

 - Provide one-on-one admissions and financial aid to any student or family seeking assistance.